PureUsername/Hide-YouTube-Unused-Button/README.md

 # Hide-YouTube-Unused-Button

+## Features
 It will hide:

-Top menu
+- Top menu
-Left menu
+- Left menu
-Comment
+- Comment
-Subscribe buttom
+- Subscribe button

 Extra feature:
-Expend from 4 column to 5 column
+- Expend from 4 column to 5 column